dfamonteiro/blog/blog/content/posts/karting.md

 }
 ```

-The drivers are identified by their initials[^2] rather of their full names to give them some level of anonimity.
+The drivers are identified by their initials[^2] rather than their full names to give them some level of anonimity.

 [^2]: I'm `DM`, for example.